 And for those of you wanting to know more about the specs:

-- It has HeatEcho thermal blanket material, some quite a bit more durable than the normal tarp-like bags.
+- It has HeatEcho thermal blanket material.
+So more durable than the normal tarp-like bags.

 - Waterproof/windproof

-- Weights about 5.1 ounces (mine does, at least – they say it weighs 4.8 on the website)
+- Weighs about 5.1 ounces (mine does, at least.
+They say it weighs 4.8 on the website)

-- 7′ by 3′, so it will fit you unless you are huge.
-In which case: Exercise
+- 7′ by 3′, so it will fit you unless you are incredibly overweight.
+In which case: Exercise.

 Now for the honest negatives: